Newer irrigation systems like drip and subsurface drip irrigation (SDI) have been used by cutting-edge alfalfa growers for quite some time.

 2. System defense

-Drip and SDI systems keep continuous levels of moisture in the soil, unlike flood irrigation that puts the soil through cycles of very wet versus very dry conditions.
+Drip and SDI systems keep continuous levels of moisture in the soil, unlike flood irrigation that puts the soil through cycles of very wet versus very dry conditions or buy cialis online.
 This type of environment is unfavorable to rodents and they tend to avoid wet areas, making drip and SDI systems a natural repellant.

 Flood irrigation offers a natural rodent control strategy in drowning out gophers when a field is flooded, which is why some experts suggest growers with drip and SDI fields still retain the ability to flood irrigate as part of an integrated rodent management strategy.